ndrean/asyn-promise/readme.md

 }
 ```

-> Since we use `async/await`, we limited the accepted of browsers to those who accept ES5, through the file `package.json`:
+> Since we use `async/await`, we can limit the accepted of browsers to those who accept ES5, through the file `package.json` (usefull if we use the bundler `Parcel`)

 ```javascript
 #package.json